-Your coach is a family member, a paid caregiver or a friend who will be with you to help you before, during and after your hospital stay.
+Your coach is a family member or a friend who will be with you to help you before, during and after your hospital stay.
 Your coach should be physically capable, available and actively involved in all steps of your joint replacement journey.